mpv-player/mpv/DOCS/man/vo.rst

         based, and related to the CRTC.
         (default: primary)

-        When using this option with the drmprime-drm hwdec interop, only the OSD is rendered to this plane.
+        When using this option with the drmprime-overlay hwdec interop, only the OSD is rendered to this plane.

     ``--drm-drmprime-video-plane=<primary|overlay|N>``
-        Select the DRM plane to use for video with the drmprime-drm hwdec interop (used by e.g. the rkmpp hwdec on RockChip SoCs, and v4l2 hwdec:s on various other SoC:s).
+        Select the DRM plane to use for video with the drmprime-overlay hwdec interop (used by e.g. the rkmpp hwdec on RockChip SoCs, and v4l2 hwdec:s on various other SoC:s).
 The plane is unused otherwise.
 This option accepts the same values as ``--drm-draw-plane``. (default: overlay)